Caroline Hoxby: Biography

 Hoxby is a native of Shaker Heights, Ohio, where she attended Shaker Heights High School.
 Her father, Steven Minter, was the first Under Secretary of Education (at the time, the number 2 position in the U.S. Department of Education) during the presidency of Jimmy Carter.
 Hoxby graduated summa cum laude and Phi Beta Kappa from Harvard University in 1988, where she won a Hoopes Prize.
 She then attended Magdalen College, Oxford, on a Rhodes Scholarship.
 In 1994, she received her doctorate in economics from the Massachusetts Institute of Technology.

 From 1994 to 2007, she was a faculty member of Harvard University, first as an assistant professor, then as Morris Kahn Associate Professor of Economics, and starting in 2001 as the Allie S. Freed Professor of Economics.
 She was the university's only African-American economics professor with tenure.
 In 2005, she was appointed to be one of the 24 Harvard College Professors.
 In 2006, she won the Phi Beta Kappa Teaching Prize.
 She moved to Stanford University in 2007, where she is the Scott and Donya Bommer Professor of Economics.
 She was named the John and Lydia Pearce Mitchell University Fellow in Undergraduate Education in 2014.

+Personal life

 She has been married to Blair Hoxby, also a Harvard graduate and a Rhodes Scholar, since 1993.
 He is currently a faculty member in the English department at Stanford University and does scholarly work on John Milton and Renaissance theater.

 In 2014, Caroline Hoxby allegedly injured a Stanford student during an altercation over a noise complaint.
 At approximately 11 PM on September 26, the Hoxbys were involved in a confrontation at Kappa Sigma where Caroline Hoxby attempted to cut speaker cords with a pair of garden shears.
 After going after the speaker cords unsuccessfully, she allegedly grabbed a student's ear and twisted it until it bled, yelling "turn the music off right now".
 The Santa Clara County District Attorney declined to file charges over the matter citing a lack of serious injuries.